 - With the many theatres and exhibits that surround Toronto, plus the demand for a sharp, professional eye, Interior Design graduates will find plenty of spaces to offer their artistic vision and creative insight.

 - Having so many connections with the realm of art and design, Interior Design students will gain a strong edge in this industry, encountering big names in the world of architecture, theatre, art, and film.

-Teaching style within Toronto universities
+Teaching style at Toronto universities

 - Undergraduate courses are generally lecture-style classes, with smaller class sessions throughout the semester

-- Graduate courses are smaller, seminar-style classes meant to prepare for professional development.
+- Graduate courses are smaller, seminar-style classes meant to prepare for professional development

-- Students often have the option of taking online, distance learning courses during their degree programme.
+- Students often have the option of taking online, distance learning courses during their degree programme